Jake Runestad

-Jake Runestad (born 20 May 1986) is an American composer and conductor of classical music based in Minneapolis, Minnesota.
+Jake Runestad (born May 20, 1986) is an American composer and conductor of classical music based in Minneapolis, Minnesota.
 He has composed music for a wide variety of musical genres and ensembles, but has achieved greatest acclaim for his work in the genres of opera, orchestral music, choral music, and wind ensemble.
-One of his principal collaborators for musical texts has been the poet Todd Boss.
+One of his principal collaborators for musical texts has been Todd Boss.

 Biography

 Runestad was born in Rockford, Illinois.
 His post-secondary education in music began at Eastern Illinois University, which he attended in the years 2004 and 2005.

 He received his first degree in music (a B.S. in Music Education) from Winona State University, which he attended from 2005 until 2009, then pursued graduate studies at the Peabody Conservatory of the Johns Hopkins University between 2009 and 2011 to earn a M.Mus. degree in music composition.

 In 2020, he was a recipient of an Outstanding Recent Graduate Award from these institutions.

 His teachers at the Peabody Conservatory included Kevin Puts.
-He has also studied with the composer Libby Larsen and worked with Bernard Rands, David Lang, Tania León, John Musto, Christopher Rouse, Jake Heggie, and John Duffy.
+He studied with the composer Libby Larsen and worked with Bernard Rands, David Lang, Tania León, John Musto, Christopher Rouse, Jake Heggie, and John Duffy.
 He received a Distinguished Young Alumni Award from Winona State University in 2016.